gateio/gateapi-python/docs/MultiCollateralLoanApi.md

 api_instance = gate_api.MultiCollateralLoanApi(api_client)
 page = 1 # int | Page number (optional) (default to 1)
-limit = 10 # int | Maximum number of records to be returned in a single list (optional) (default to 10) sort = 'ltv_asc' # str | Sort types: time_desc - default sorting by creation time in descending order, ltv_asc - ascending order of ltv, ltv_desc - descending order of ltv. (optional) order_type = 'current' # str | Order type, current - query current orders, fixed - query fixed orders.
-If not specified, default to querying current orders (optional)
+limit = 10 # int | Maximum number of records to be returned in a single list (optional) (default to 10) sort = 'ltv_asc' # str | Query the current interest rate of the currency in the previous hour (optional) order_type = 'current' # str | Order type: current - Query current orders, fixed - Query fixed orders, defaults to current orders if not specified (optional)

 try:
     # List Multi-Collateral Orders